Tone Zone User Manual

 Controls Row

-Four knobs below the spectrum display, plus the Orra Audio logo on the right:
+Four knobs below the spectrum display, plus the Orra Audio logo on the right.
+Hover over any control to see a usage tip in the bottom-left hint text area.

 CORRECTION